Frequently asked questions

 How are the adoption fees determined?

 Once you have tried and selected your horse, you will negotiate the adoption fee with our director Susanna Thomas.
 All horses are priceless to us, and, “free” to you as all our adoption fees are tax deductible.
 We will discuss a suggested donation fee with you based on the condition and potential of the horse and on the amount of expense we currently have invested in the horse.
 For instance, a young, healthy horse that may turn into an outstanding show prospect would require a larger adoption fee, in order to make up the difference for an older horse with a few issues who may have higher expenses with us but has a lower adoption fee.
 These young horses are termed "legacy horses" because they help pave the way for many of our other horses.
-The tax-deductible adoption fee, which is non-refundable, may run from a low of $3000 to $7000 or higher to run the full gamut of your generosity!
-Noble Horse fees will range from $500 to $1000.
+The tax-deductible adoption fee, which is non-refundable, may run from a low of $4000 to $7000 or higher to run the full gamut of your generosity!
+Noble Horse fees are determined based on the horse's capabilities - please inquire for more information.
 Legacy Horses will have higher adoption fees - please inquire for more information.
 You will be asked to sign a contract and to pay in full for us to consider the horse adopted.
 From that moment on, you have one week of free board before you must transport your horse to its new home.

 Why are some of the adoption fees higher than other rescues?